India sees no impact on fuel supplies from Iraq conflict

-NEW DELHI India's domestic fuel supplies will not be affected by fallout from the ongoing conflict in Iraq although state-run refiners have been asked to draw up a contingency plan, the oil ministry said in a statement on Thursday.
+NEW DELHI, June 19 India's domestic fuel supplies will not be affected by fallout from the ongoing conflict in Iraq although state-run refiners have been asked to draw up a contingency plan, the oil ministry said in a statement on Thursday.

 Iraq, the second-biggest crude oil supplier to India after Saudi Arabia, met around 13 percent of the South Asian nation's overall import needs last year, it said.